• Skip to primary navigation

 A Few Expert Tips

 There are a few questions that I get all the time about cooking temperature.
-I'm going to answer a few of them here.
-Leave me a comment if there are any other questions that you have about cooking temperatures.
+I’m going to answer a few of them here.
+Leave me a comment if you have any other questions about cooking temperatures.

 The carry-over effect in cooking refers to the rise in internal temperature after removing a cut of meat from the oven or other cooking surfaces, such as a grill or pan.